Last updated on March 28th, 2019 at 07:19 am

 However, things have changed most dramatically in the hotel industry.
 Every single traveler is important and powerful and the internet has everything to do with it.
 The open and democratic framework of the internet through devoted review websites like tripadvisor and the review sections on online travel portals has ensured that everyone has a voice and keeping up one’s best appearance is important for every hotel day in and day out.

-In the old days the hegemony of large travel agents who used to break down hotel prices to extract the highest margin for themselves had set in motion a global trend where the number one point of discussion between agents and hotels used to be price.
+In the old days the hegemony of large travel agents who used to break down hotel prices to extract the highest margin for themselves had set in motion a global trend where the number one point of discussion between agents and hotels used to be a price.
 All hotel experiences had started looking alike and every hotel has started looking like a xerox copy of another.
 Service standards had taken a back seat.
 The focus was moving away from one of guest satisfaction to one of major complaint avoidance.
 Only a small percentage of the hotel’s margins was finding its way back into service enhancement and most of it was going back into maintaining expensive marketing teams, attending expensive travel festivals and above-the-line marketing campaigns in the print or outdoor media.
 The fine traveler looking for a unique experience at an affordable price point was not even a thriving category.
 All this changed with the advent of the internet.

-The biggest game changer in the travel industry has been the discoverability of small hotels.
-It is easier than ever today for a back packer sitting in Chile to find, compare and book small hotels offering a yoga experience in a remote town in India after reading about it on tripadvisor.
-More visibility has lead to more eyeballs for the small hotels, thus leading to higher revenues for them.
-From a situation where a small hotel or inn had absolutely no international visibility to one where they are being compared with the top hotel chains in the their areas and in many cases managing to rank higher than them, the world is a much more even playing field now.
+The biggest game changer in the travel industry has been the discoverability of small hotels channel manager.
+It is easier than ever today for a backpacker sitting in Chile to find, compare and book small hotels offering a yoga experience in a remote town in India after reading about it on tripadvisor.
+More visibility has lead to more eyeballs for small hotels, thus leading to higher revenues for them.
+From a situation where a small hotel or inn had absolutely no international visibility to one where they are being compared with the top hotel chains in their areas and in many cases managing to rank higher than them, the world is a much more even playing field now.
 The most important output of this radical shift has been the fact that money is now finding its way to the right businesses who are in turn managing to take their experiences a few notches higher.

 The internet has set in motion a trend which has brought back into vogue the dying art of making your guest extremely happy.
 No longer is Good Service an ‘also-have’ in a hotel’s list of features…it is now the only thing that matters.